arbitrium-framework/arbitrium/README.md

 - No collaboration yet—pure diverse perspectives

 **Phase 2: Improvement**
-- Models exchange responses and improve their answers based on peer feedback
+- Models exchange responses and improve their answers based on feedback
-- Customizable prompts control improvement behavior (critique, praise, or both)
+- Customizable prompts control improvement behavior
 - Knowledge Bank insights (if enabled) are injected here

-**Phase 3: Cross-Evaluation**
+**Elimination Rounds** (repeat until one champion remains)
 - Judge model or peer review scores all responses
 - Identifies leader (highest score) and weakest model
 - Weakest model is eliminated

-**After each elimination:**
 - Leader extracts unique insights from eliminated model's response
 - Insights are vectorized, deduplicated, and stored in Knowledge Bank
-- Process repeats (refinement → evaluation → elimination) until one champion remains

 **Result:** Champion's final answer combines the strongest approach with preserved insights from all eliminated perspectives.